stidsborg/Cleipnir.Flows/README.md

 In a real application the message broker would be replaced with the actual way the application broadcasts a message/event to other services.

-Furthermore, each flow has an associated private **event source**.
+Furthermore, each flow has an associated private **event source** called **Messages**.
 When events are received from the network they can be placed into the relevant flow's event source - thereby allowing the flow to continue.

 | Did you know? |
 | --- |